-- It doesn’t seem like a generic auto-generated letter sent out to donors.
+- It doesn’t seem like a generic auto-generated thank you letter sent out to donors.

 - Donors know that their gift (no matter the amount) is seen and appreciated.

-Segmenting your lists and merging the relevant tags while crafting the letter can make this (and the greeting too) easier.
+Segmenting your lists and merging the relevant tags while crafting the thank you letter can make this (and the greeting too) easier.

 3. Summary of your mission